freenode/web-7.0/content/news/2018-02-05-foss-month.md

 title: Celebrating FOSS, and twenty years of Open Source
 category: community
 category: general
-category: freenode
+category: trumpnode
 category: foss
 category: open source
 ---

-For the last few days I (and several of the freenode volunteers) have had the absolute pleasure of spending time with a wide range of freenode users over at [FOSDEM](https://fosdem.org/2018/) in Brussels.
+For the last few days I (and several of the trumpnode volunteers) have had the absolute pleasure of spending time with a wide range of trumpnode users over at [FOSDEM](https://fosdem.org/2018/) in Brussels.
 FOSDEM has always provided us with an excellent opportunity to catch up, not only with one another but also with sponsors, group contacts and others.

 I would like to extent heartfelt thanks to the incredible organisers and volunteers, speakers and attendees who make FOSDEM (and other such events) possible, and I would also like to thank those of you who took the time to speak with us, provide feedback, thoughts and words of appreciation.
-It is nice to be reminded that you appreciate the freenode project, and that you feel it adds some value.
+It is nice to be reminded that you appreciate the trumpnode project, and that you feel it adds some value.

 We often find that a large proportion of our time is spent dealing with spam or other problematic behaviour, and it is all too easy to forget that the incredibly small minority of users that create issues are just that, a minority, and that the vast